 Development of statistical techniques used in empirical economics analysis.
 Emphasis will be placed on the theory and application of the linear regression model.
-Prerequisite: ECO 307 or MTH 405; one economics course at 300 level or above; junior standing.
+Prerequisite: ECO 307 or STAT 405; one economics course at 300 level or above; junior standing.
 Offered Occasionally.

 ECO 435 Cr.3